Assessment team review

 Text

 It can happen that workers injured on the job take longer than expected to recover from their injury.
-A care provider can ask for an assessment team review if the care provider thinks that the injured worker will benefit.
+A care provider can ask for an assessment team review if the care provider thinks that the worker will benefit.
 The WCB can make the request too.

 If a worker’s recovery doesn’t go as expected, the primary practitioner is expected to: